 Learn about the usual spooky suspects and creepy critters seen on Halloween decor.
 Bats, spiders, and owls, oh my!
 Reading, watching, and crafting these creatures will make them less frightful.
 You can even find a local animal company that brings creatures to birthday parties and set them up for a driveway show.

 No need to stick to the traditional Americanized Halloween, instead, branch out and celebrate like children in other countries.
 Discover the importance of Día de Muertos in Mexico or indulge in the Chinese day of Yu Lan.
 Many countries around the world have celebrations on October 31st and you can broaden your horizons and celebrate with them.
 Learn how to cook or bake traditional foods, make crafts and learn about other cultures.

 Halloween Pumpkin Patch

-We are living day-to-day in the unknown, but holidays with kids are all about what you make of it.
+Halloween with kids is all about what you make of it.
 Keep a couple of these ideas bookmarked and you will be prepared for anything!
 These ideas would be so fun to incorporate into your normal annual Halloween traditions, as well as keep everyone relatively safe during these uncertain times.
 No matter what you have planned, have a spookily good time and stay positive.
 Kids will be sure to remember the fun and not what they may have missed out on.